johnhenry/semantic-chunker/readme.md

 export HF_ACCESS_TOKEN=<your_access_token>
 ```

-Upon first run, it will take a while to download the model, but subsequent runs will be much faster.
+Upon first run, it will take a while to download the model [`Supabase/gte-small` model](https://huggingface.co/Supabase/gte-small), but subsequent runs will be much faster.

 ### Example: External API Call